PyHOGS/pyhogs.github.io/content/pages/About.md

 ###How do I join?
 For updates and meeting notices, please join our [mailing list](https://mailman1.u.washington.edu/mailman/listinfo/pyhogs).
-Click the navigation tabs on the top of this page to view past meeting summaries, short python demos and  tutorials.
+For past meeting summaries and python demos, click on the navigation tabs on top of the page.
 All information posted on this website is stored on our [Github repository](https://github.com/UWOcnPyUsers/uwocnpyusers).
 If you are new to Python and/or our group, please see the [Getting Started Page](getting-started).